homersoft/Mobilium/Architecture.md

 #### Proto models

 All communication between components is based on request/response model.
 This means that at the time, there is only one request performed by client, and client is waiting for a response dedicated for that request.
+This request can be handled by server or proxied to the iOS driver.
+When request is handled server is sending or proxying response to the client.

 To unify all messages (request/response) we've decided to use [Google proto](https://developers.google.com/protocol-buffers).